jpodwys/superagent-cache/README.md

 ## .preventDuplicateCalls(bool)

-> Do not use this feature to band-aid making duplicate requests from various parts of your application.
+> There are very few scenarios when using this feature is reasonable.
+Whenever possible, do not use this feature to band-aid making duplicate concurrent requests from multiple parts of your application.
 If that's the state your application is in, consolidate duplicate requests into a single service layer and get data into the necessary spots via eventing or data binding.

 > I added this feature to prevent duplicate calls when dynamically prefetching content based on user interactions.
 In my use case, I prefetch content when users hover over a link so that when they click the link it's already in the cache.
 In the event that the user clicks the link before the prefetch AJAX call has completed, I wanted to prevent a second network call from occurring.